-Cherokee Farm property known as Cherokee Farm into the UT Research Park, as a state-of-the-art science, medical, and technology research campus focused on solving problems of regional, national and global significance.
-Located in Knoxville, Tennessee, the Cherokee Farm CampusUT Research Park lies immediately southwest of and across the Tennessee River from the University's system's flagship campus, in downtown Knoxville.
-Accordingly, the development of the Cherokee Farm Campus presents two compelling and interrelated opportunities: establishing a unique place for world class research while becoming a dynamic new asset in the city of he University of Tennessee is developing the 200-150 acre
+he University of Tennessee is developing the 150 acre property known as Cherokee Farm into the UT Research Park, a state-of-the-art science, medical, and technology research campus focused on solving problems of regional, national and global significance.
+Located in Knoxville, Tennessee, the UT Research Park lies immediately southwest of and across the Tennessee River from the University's flagship campus.

-The Cherokee Farm Campus will serve the entire University of Tennessee, as well as other public and private partners, and will also be home to privately developed commercial office and medical buildings.
-The research program for Cherokee Farm will emphasize interdisciplinary research in computing, computational science, biomedical, material and nanoscience, climate and atmospheric, environmental, energy, and emerging scientific opportunities.
-An important goal for Cherokee Farm is to become an international center for innovation where graduate and undergraduate education are featured in the context of cutting edge research by organizations such as the Oak Ridge National Laboratory.
 The UT Research Park serves as a gateway for collaboration between the University and both public and private sector partners, leveraging our strongest R&D assets, our incredible faculty and student talent and our unique relationship with the Oak Ridge National Laboratory.
 The Research Park is home to a steadily growing number of privately developed commercial office, laboratory and medical buildings.
-Major research themes include advanced materials and manufacturing,
+Major research themes include advanced materials and manufacturing, data intensive applications, and interdisciplinary medical research.